2016 CIS Women's Ice Hockey Championship

-The 2016 CIS Women's Ice Hockey Championship was held from March 17–20, 2016, in Calgary, Alberta.
+The 2016 CIS Women's Ice Hockey Championship was held from March 17–20, 2016, in Calgary, Alberta, to determine a national champion for the 2015–16 CIS women's ice hockey season.
 The bronze medal game between Saint Mary's and Guelph was held at the Joan Snyder Arena, while the remainder of the tournament was contested at Markin MacPhail Arena on the campus of the University of Calgary.

 Montreal’s Alexandra Labelle recorded a hat trick in the gold medal game, part of an 8-0 shutout triumph versus the UBC Thunderbirds.